wso2/docs-security/en/docs/security-processes/secure-software-development-process.md

 New feature developments and modifications to the existing features must go through thorough design reviews that evaluate the security aspects of the corresponding component.

 The software architects and security leads of the respective product domains must attend to these reviews.
+Formal threat modeling using STRIDE-LM methodology is followed for selected features.
 Following are some questions that are taken into consideration during these reviews:

 * What are the interactions with other components in the system and how do those interactions happen?
 * What are the access and trust boundaries of the component?